lincolnloop/amygdala/README.md

 Amygdala
 ========

+Amygdala is a RESTful HTTP client for JavaScript powered web applications.
+Simply configure it once with your API schema, and easily do get, create and update requests.
-Amygdala is a library for API driven web applications that makes it simple to query your API server and also handles session caching on the browser (and eventually offline through localStorage).
+Amygdala also handles session-based caching on the browser for fast access to your data, and aims to have offline through indexedDB and localStorage.

 [![browser support](https://ci.testling.com/lincolnloop/amygdala.png)
 ](https://ci.testling.com/lincolnloop/amygdala)